Connect with a certified trainer for free

 A wrist cartilage tear can result from repetitive stress, falls, forceful twisting, or age-related degeneration.
 Athletes and workers who use frequent wrist motions are more susceptible.

-If you experience persistent pain on the pinky side of your wrist, especially with moving your wrist or rotating your hand, consult a specialist to check for a TFCC tear or wrist cartilage tear.
+If you experience persistent pain on the pinky side of your wrist, especially when moving your wrist or rotating your hand, consult a specialist to check for a TFCC or wrist cartilage tear.

 Contact Us